brianshurley/vegas-favorites/README.md

 __Stratosphere observation deck and "Big Shot" at night.__ You'll need an Uber, but it is fun.
 The Big Shot at night is scary and thrilling.
 This place was also getting kindof sketchy years ago, but still worth it.

+__Carnival Court bar__.
+Next to Harrah's on the strip.
+Trick bartenders that are amazing to watch.
+They employ some world-champion "flair" bartenders (at least they did years ago).
+Outside.
+Always a DJ or live band.

+## Food

+I never took notes.
+All of Vegas is a foodie Mecca.
+The Japanese restaurant at the Cosmo.
+The Mexican-Chinese restaurant at the Cosmo.
+The buffet at the Cosmo.

+The Italian restaurant in the Canal Shoppes.

+All of my favorite old-school dive places appear to have closed.
+There was a cafe downstairs at Binions that had a $8 prime rib starting at 11pm that just felt like "old" Vegas you see in the movies.

 ## Places to chill

+TODO - that cool penny/nickel slot place next to Venetian

 ## Gambling

+TODO

+Table games at Hard Rock were fun... but that is in flux with the move.
+Planet Hollywood I remember being a lot of fun... blackjack, pai gow poker, roulette.
+Craps at Cosmo were expensive but great group of people.
+MGM Grand is solid.
+Go downtown and gamble to find best odds and games.

 ## Pools

+MGM Grand for just fun low-key day at the pool.
+Cosmopolitian for stylish "day clubbing".
+Both probably have day passes (you don't have to stay there).

 ## Nightlife

+I always was chaperoned by people who knew what was up.
+No clue.
+I remember the club at the Cosmo that extended out to by the pool being fun.

 ## Shows